Britt Baker: Various feuds and hiatuses (2022–present)

 Baker participated in the 2022 Owen Hart Foundation Tournament, winning over Maki Itoh in the first round and advancing to the finals by defeating Toni Storm in the semifinal round.
-At Double or Nothing in May, Baker defeated Ruby Soho to become the tournament's inaugural female winner.
-At Revolution in March 2023, Baker began a feud with Saraya, Toni Storm, and Ruby Soho after the trio attacked her and Jamie Hayter after Hayter successfully retained the AEW Women's Championship, turning face for the first time since 2020.
-On the July 5 episode of Dynamite, Baker competed in the Owen Hart Foundation Women's Tournament, losing to Ruby Soho in the quarterfinals of the tournament.
+At Double or Nothing in May, she defeated Ruby Soho to become the tournament's inaugural female winner.
+At Revolution in March 2023, she began a feud with Soho, Saraya, and Toni Storm when the trio attacked her and Jamie Hayter after Hayter successfully retained the AEW Women's Championship, turning face for the first time since 2020.
+On the July 5 episode of Dynamite, she competed in the Owen Hart Foundation Women's Tournament, losing to Soho in the quarterfinals.
 She later competed for the AEW Women's title in four way matches at All In London and on the September 13 episode of Dynamite.
-Following an unsuccessful challenge for the TBS Championship on the September 16 episode of Collision, Baker took a step back from performing due to a back injury, later stating "I listen [...]
-A lot of [the fans] said, 'We want less Britt Baker.'
+Following an unsuccessful challenge for the TBS Championship on the September 16 episode of Collision, she took a step back from performing due to a back injury, but later gave extra reasons for her absence: "I listen [to the fans].
+A lot of them said, 'We want less Britt Baker.'
 So, if that's what they want, that's what they'll get.
 Let me take a step back, here are the rest of the women."

-On June 30, 2024 at Forbidden Door, Baker made her return after over nine months from hiatus by interrupting the TBS and newly crowned Strong Women's Champion Mercedes Moné.
-On the following episode of Dynamite, Baker stated that she had initially been sidelined by two herniated disks and a torn hip labrum, before suffering a transient ischemic attack in November that further sidelined her for the first half of 2024.
-She would then be interrupted by Moné, who Baker would then challenge to a match on August 25 at All In but was rejected.
-On July 24 at Blood & Guts, Baker defeated Hikaru Shida in her first match since October 2023.
+At Forbidden Door on June 30, 2024, Baker made her return after more than nine months by interrupting the TBS and newly crowned Strong Women's Champion Mercedes Moné.
+On the following episode of Dynamite, she stated that she had initially been sidelined by two herniated disks and a torn hip labrum, before suffering a mini-stroke in November that further sidelined her for the first half of 2024.
+She would then be interrupted by Moné, whom she would challenge to a match on August 25 at All In, On July 24 at Blood & Guts, she defeated Hikaru Shida in her first match since October 2023.
 After the match, she would be interrupted once again by Moné and attacked by a debuting Kamille.
 Following a brawl during AEW's panel at Comic-Con the next day, AEW president Tony Khan announced that Baker would challenge Moné for the TBS Championship at All In.
-On August 2, it was reported that Baker had been suspended after a backstage altercation with MJF and his girlfriend Alicia Atout.
-On August 25 at All In, Baker was defeated by Moné.
-On the November 13 episode of Dynamite, Baker defeated Penelope Ford.
-After the match, Baker was confronted by Serena Deeb in which Baker responded by saying "nobody cares" repeatedly towards Deeb and the camera.
-As of October 2025, this is Baker's latest AEW appearance.
+On August 2, it was reported that she had been suspended after a legitimate backstage altercation with MJF and his girlfriend Alicia Atout.
+On August 25 at All In, she was defeated by Moné.

+Baker returned after nearly a two-year hiatus on August 30, 2026 at All In as a heel for the first time since 2023, where she assisted Persephone in defeating Maya World for the TBS Championship.